 Gokusen

 There is a drama version of this series which I certainly like more, but the premise is the same.
-We have blooming female who has accomplished her dream of becoming a teacher, but she ends up at an all-boys school, and with the dumbest, rudest, and most violent group of the bunch.
-Most teachers would run away in fear as these kids are not afraid to rebel and attack any teacher who looks at them the wrong way, but not this lady!
+We have a high-spirited female who just achieved her dream of becoming a teacher.
+To her surprise, she ends up being the homeroom teacher of the dumbest, rudest, most violent, and scariest teens at an all-boys school.
+Most teachers have ran away and quit due to being threatened or attacked by these students, but not this lady!
 In fact, despite her cute face and smile, she’s actually much tougher and scarier than them.
-Her parents died in a car crash when she was young, so she was raised by her grandpa who is the boss of a yakuza/gang, and she learned the ways of the trade…she just doesn’t plan to take over as the boss and instead, wants to be a teacher like her parents.
-The henchman of the home are like friends, and even family to her, and while they may be considered scary by the public, they never do anything in the show that would make us think they were bad people.
-In fact, as this teacher learns to handle her students who don’t mind stealing, lying, and ganging up on people, the teacher passes on valuable lessons like forgiveness, playing fair, and being honest, values she learned from her grandpa and those in her home.
+Her parents died in a car crash when she was young, so she was raised by her grandpa who is the boss of a yakuza/gang, and she learned the ways of the trade.
+She is the only heir, but she has no intentions of taking over.
+She only wants to be a teacher like her parents were.
+The henchman of the home are like family to her, and while they may be considered scary by the public, they never do anything in the show that would make us think they were bad people.
+In fact, as this teacher learns to handle her students who don’t mind stealing, lying, and ganging up on people, the teacher passes on valuable lessons like forgiveness, playing fair, and being honest, things she learned from her grandpa and those in her home.
 While everyone else gave up on what would be considered the ‘trash of society’, this teacher who has been around much rougher men, is patient, sees their good sides, and even defends them when the principal is quick to blame anything and everything on them.
 And eventually, by gaining the trust of her students, they lose their aggression, desire to study and get good jobs, and heal parts of themselves that was broken.
 As a Christian, it reminds me a lot of God being kind and merciful on us when we were sinful and disgusting, and how that love transforms us with time.

 Girls Band Cry